sapegin/washingcode-book/manuscript/book.md

 Comments are often used to explain poorly written code.
 People think that their code isn’t clear enough, so they add comments to explain it.
 And they are usually right: the code isn’t clear.
 But instead of adding comments, they should rewrite code to make it simpler and more readable.

-There’s a popular technique of avoiding comment: if you want to explain a block of code, move this code to it’s own function instead.
+There’s a popular technique of avoiding comment: when you want to explain a block of code, move this code to its own function instead.
 For example:

 ```js
 TODO;